Development of recommendations for use of EORTC QLG-C30 summary score in cancer clinical trials and clinical practice

 Project summary

+The EORTC QLQ-C30 summary score is a single score of ‘overall health-related quality of life’ of cancer patients, based on 27 of 30 questions of the QLQ-C30 questionnaire.
+This questionnaire comprises multiple domains, assessing different aspects of the patients’ functioning and wellbeing.
 The use of the EORTC QLQ-C30 Summary score has become widespread since its publication.
 Despite the possible advantages, there is an ongoing debate within the EORTC Quality of Life Group about the settings in which the summary score is appropriate.
 Moreover, regulatory agencies have raised concerns that a summary score may not be specific enough for research aimed at establishing labelling claims, and some clinicians question the value of a summary score for clinical practice, as it may be difficult to act upon.
 Therefore, more understanding is needed of the value of the EORTC QLQ-C30 summary score in both cancer clinical trials and clinical practice settings, which can subsequently be used in the development of guidelines.
 This project aims to provide recommendations for the use of the EORTC QLQ-C30 summary score in cancer clinical trials and clinical practice.

 Achievements